DRL-based Power Allocation in LiDAL-Assisted RLNC-NOMA OWC Systems: Methods

 We consider a LiDAL-based RLNC-NOMA system model as illustrated in Fig.1.
 This system consists of two integrated systems: MIMO-LiDAL system for user detection and localization and RLNC-NOMA system for robust user access and communication.
 Both are connected to a central control unit (i.e., controller).

-The MIMO-LiDAL system utilizes a set of \(K\) optical APs to transmit short optical pulses within dedicated time slots, while ceiling-mounted LiDAL receivers periodically capture reflections from a set of \(N\) users with nomadic behavior (i.e., alternating between mobility and stationary), as well as from other opaque objects in the indoor environment (i.e, walls, tables, doors).
+The MIMO-LiDAL system utilizes a set of \(K\) optical APs to transmit short optical pulses within dedicated time slots, while ceiling-mounted LiDAL receivers periodically capture reflections from a set of \(N\) users with nomadic behavior (i.e., alternating between mobility and stationary), as well as from other opaque objects in the indoor environment (i.e., walls, tables, doors). {We assume user locations are randomly selected from a uniform spatial distribution over the accessible area (subject to furniture and localization resolution constraints), and users remain stationary for the duration of each LiDAL probing time slot and corresponding NOMA downlink frame.
+Across frames, user locations change independently according to this distribution, modeling slow indoor mobility with piecewise‑stationary channel realizations.}

 Each LiDAL receiver detects the presence of users by applying cross-correlation processing and estimates the time of arrival (TOA) of the detected user signals.
-The system operates in both monostatic (transmitter and receiver located in the same optical AP) and bistatic (transmitter and receiver located in separate optical APs) configurations, enabling the acquisition of multiple independent range measurements for each detected user.
+The system operates in both monostatic (transmitter and receiver located in the same optical AP) and bistatic (transmitter and receiver located in separate optical APs) configurations, enabling the acquisition of multiple independent range measurements for each detected user within a predefined time slot.
 A central controller processes these ranges to obtain user location estimates and the associated localization error for each user.
 These output parameters are later used by the controller to define the user location ordering, AP association for data transmission and to derive the corresponding CSI estimation errors.

 The RLNC-NOMA system uses the same set of optical APs to transmit superimposed NOMA signals.
 Each optical AP \(k\) serves a number of users with simultaneous NOMA downlink access.
 Before signal superposition phase, the optical AP applies RLNC to a generation of fixed-size original packets intended for an associated user.
 These packets are multiplied by random coefficients over the Galois field GF(\(2^8\)) and linearly combined to form coded packets.
 When the optical receiver of that user obtains its intended signal via SIC, it extracts the corresponding coded packets.
 Once a sufficient number of linearly independent coded packets have been received, the user applies matrix-based decoding operations to recover the original generation of packets without sequence synchronization and/or packet loss feedback.